Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 Final Thoughts

-In this video app tutorial we built a fully functioning React messaging app with our React SDK component library.
+In this video app tutorial we built a fully functioning React video app with our React SDK component library.
 We also showed how easy it is to customize the behavior and the style of the React video app components with minimal code changes.

 Both the video SDK for React and the API have plenty more features available to support more advanced use-cases.